Katie Norris

 Participants leave with:

-• A clearer, more approachable understanding of quantum concepts beyond equations
+- A clearer, more approachable understanding of foundational quantum concepts, emphasizing meaning and interpretation alongside mathematics

-• Practical ways to think about science, consciousness, and creativity as interconnected domains
+- Practical ways to think about science, consciousness, and creativity as interconnected domains, without collapsing them into metaphor